ChameleonCloud/docs/source/user/federation.rst

    :figclass: screenshot

 You will be taken to a Single Sign On (SSO) page with several authentication options.
-**We recommend choosing "Sign in via federated identity" for the easiest experience.**

 Authentication options
 ----------------------